walles/batterylogger/README.md

 TODO
 ----
-* Make a data holder class that supports both receiving data, persisting it and presenting it to AndroidPlot.
+* Make sure we can handle the case when the battery gets pulled on us followed by a restart.

 * Make a service that updates the data holder class with battery level change events.